LeeMinNguyeen/ML-in-Business-Analytics/PyQT6_Exercises/2_ui_to_py_vscode/guide.md

 > Author: Lê Minh Nguyên

 Since VSCode doesn't have External Tool function of PyCharm.
 I have modified the code of the PyQT6 library to have this extra function.
-This allowed the user to have this custom function inside of the code file.
+This allowed the user to have this custom function inside of the code file instead of using the terminal.

 > [!NOTE]
-> PyQT6.uic already have the function compileUI() that do that task, But I will add a extra function to make it easier to execute and remember._
+> PyQT6.uic already have the function ```compileUi()``` that do that task, But I will add a extra function to make it easier to execute and remember.

 Since I use a virtual environment, I will modified PyQT6 code of this virtual environment only.
 But this can be done easily with the main Python aswell